msgr0/gplas2/README.md

 ### paths/\*solutions.csv

 gplas generates plasmid-like paths per each plasmid starting node.
-These paths are used later on to construct the co-occurrence networks but they can also be useful to observe all the different paths starting from a single node.
+These paths are used later to construct the co-occurrence networks but they can also be useful to observe all the different paths starting from a single node.
 These paths can be directly given to Bandage to visualize and manually inspect a path.

 In this case, we find different possible plasmid paths starting from the node 18+.
-These paths may contain inversions and rearrangements since repeats units such as transposases can be present several times in the same plasmid sequence.
+T hese paths may contain inversions and rearrangements since repeats units such as transposases which can be present several times in the same plasmid sequence.
 In these cases, gplas can traverse the sequence in different ways generating different plasmid-like
     paths.

 ``` bash